 What should you do if you are taking or have been taking steroids, or think that you are experiencing withdrawal symptoms?

-- Notify your doctor if you are experiencing nausea or vomiting.
+- Notify your doctor if you’re experiencing nausea or vomiting.

-- Notify your doctor if you are experiencing any withdrawal symptoms or unusual symptoms.
+- Notify your doctor if you’re experiencing any withdrawal symptoms or unusual symptoms.

-- If you have been taking more than 10mg prednisone or prednisolone daily within 3 months of surgery that requires a general anaesthetic, someone will need to tell your anaesthetist.
-This is because you will need intravenous hydrocortisone (steroids through a drip) during surgery.
+- If you’ve been taking more than 10mg prednisone, daily, within 3 months of surgery that requires a general anaesthetic, someone will need to tell your anaesthetist.
+This is because you’ll need intravenous hydrocortisone (steroids through a drip) during surgery.